robert-mcknight/citx1003/cits1003-labs/lab-9-iot-ci-and-cps.md

 ## 1. Examining firmware

-In this exercise, we are going to be looking at the firmware from a Netgear Wireless Router the WNAP320 which was a consumer wireless router which went on sale in 2010 but was available for several years after that.
-Like all consumer router devices, it provides a web interface to administer the device.
+In this exercise, we are going to be looking at the firmware from a Netgear Wireless access point the WNAP320 which was a consumer wireless access point which went on sale in 2010 but was available for several years after that.
+Like all consumer access point devices, it provides a web interface to administer the device.
 It also supports remote access using Telnet and SSH which are not enabled by default.
 The administration function is normally accessed by being on the local network or by using a direct cable to connect to the device.
 Some details of the device are provided here: [https://usermanual.wiki/Netgear/NetgearWnap320QuickReferenceGuide.33658341/html](https://usermanual.wiki/Netgear/NetgearWnap320QuickReferenceGuide.33658341/html)

 The device ships with a default username of `admin` and a password of `password`.
 This is already a problem because a large number of users would leave the device configured with the defaults and never change them.
 You don't have to worry too much about this nowadays as the admin passwords are now randomised before being shipped out - but it is a lingering issue.